 You’ve tried the planner.
-The medication reminder.
 The habit tracker.
 The CBT app.
 None of them talk to each other.
-None of them know that when your meds shift, your whole day shifts.
+None of them understand that when one thing changes, your whole day shifts.

 One app that actually understands an ADHD day.